pete-rai/jquery-slidein/README.md

 of other options for customisation such as grab handle, slide speed, opacity, peeking-in etc. The plugin is excellent for housing user options which are only for occasional use, especially overlaid onto whole screen UIs that demand the entire screen real estate.

+### Demos and Example Usage

+Here are a couple of examples that you can use to understand how the plugin works and what you can do with it:

+* Click [here](https://pete-rai.github.io/jquery-slidein/sample-slidein-basic.html) to see a basic example.
+* Click [here](https://pete-rai.github.io/jquery-slidein/sample-slidein-full.html) to see a fuller example, which shows all the options that you can manipulate.

 ### License

 This plugin is available under [the MIT license](https://github.com/pete-rai/jquery-slidein/blob/master/LICENSE). _Please respect the terms of the license._

+### Karmaware

+This software is released with the [karmaware](https://pete-rai.github.io/karmaware) tag

 ### Disclaimer